ThiBIAL/GymManagementProject/GymManagement/README.md

 # Thrid Step

 Install the depencies and the package (if you don't have it) to be able to acces to the website :
-'npm install express'
-'npm install express bcrypt sequelize mysql2 body-parser cors' 'npm install multer'
+'npm install express bcrypt sequelize mysql2 body-parser cors multer' ...
-...

 # Final Step